Campaign of the Month: October 2017

 New Orleans is, in a very real sense, a vampire itself.

 One of the primary themes at work in New Orleans is paradox.
 The city was built on religion, and yet it has become synonymous with depravity and sin.
 It is a glittering Mecca for the living and for life, yet the dead continue to hold as great a sway as they ever have.
 Like the striking harlequin masks one sees floating through her streets, New Orleans wears a dual face—the light and dark, the agony and ecstasy.
-This stark juxtaposition parallels itself again in the world of the Kindred, where the city’s devoutly faithful Prince tries to enforce order amid a sea of chaos.
-Through unwavering enforcement of the Traditions, he has managed to keep overt Kindred conflict to a minimum, but at a mortal cost some believe too high—New Orleans is the murder capitol of the world and has been for many years.
-Given the Prince’s increasingly extreme policies, the city seems intent on carrying its title into the foreseeable future, and given the barbarity that exists elsewhere in the World of Darkness, this grim claim only grows all the more unsettling.
+This stark juxtaposition parallels itself again in the world of the Kindred, where the city’s devoutly faithful prince tries to enforce order amid a sea of chaos.
+Through unwavering enforcement of the Traditions, he has managed to keep overt Kindred conflict to a minimum, but at a mortal cost some believe too high—for many years, New Orleans has had one of the highest murder rates in the United States.
+Given the prince’s increasingly extreme policies, the city seems intent on carrying this status into the foreseeable future, and given the barbarity that exists elsewhere in the World of Darkness, this grim claim only grows all the more unsettling.

 In the Name of Faith